kwalczak80/Clonmel-Hiking-Club/README.md

       <li>DPI was reduced from 300 to 72.</li>
       <li>All pictures in the gallery section were converted from JPG to WEBP using the WEBP Converter.</li>
    </ul>
+   <li>After the pictures conversion, the website performance was slightly increased.</li>
    <li>All links to the programs that were used to complete the steps above can be found in the Frameworks, Libraries & Programs Used section of this document.</li>
    <li>The main picture is still in JPG format as after conversion to WEBP format its appearance was too dark therefore I decided not to change the format.</li>
 </ul>